carlocamilloni/Structural-Bioinformatics/README.md

 ### Exam:

 The exam consists of a powerpoint presentation (max 10 minutes) of a scientific paper from a list provided below, this will be followed by few questions regarding the paper and the methodologies that we have dealt with in the lectures.
-Finally we will go through one of the Tasks performed in the lab by looking at the materials you produced.
+Reports for the practicals also contribute to the final grade.
+For more information check the Introductory slide above.

 Papers list: (Academic Year 2023/2024)
 1. **Ion Conduction Mechanism as a Fingerprint of Potassium Channels**: Domene C., et al. (2021)  J. Am.
 Chem.
 Soc.
 143, 12181−12193 https://doi.org/10.1021/jacs.1c04802